jcraigk/storykey/README.md

-# Mnemonica
+# Peartree

-Mnemonica is a system for converting between arbitrary strings of data and a series of memorable English phrases.
+Peartree is a system for converting between arbitrary strings of data and a series of memorable English phrases.
 Its grammar and lexicon is curated for concreteness and personification, supporting mental visuzliation.

 The primary use case is memorizing cryptocurrency private keys, often referred to as creating a "brain wallet."
 This system is inspired by [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) but adds extra features: